ModelInference/texada/README.md

 By default, Texada interprets '--' as the termination of a trace; so the above log would be interpreted as a set of two traces {"a,c,d","b,d,c,d"}.
 All other lines are interpreted as events, and equivalent lines (i.e. lines whose strings match) are interpreted as instances of the same event.

-Now, suppose that we want to find out whether there are events x and y, such that whenever x occurs, y occurs right afterwards.
+Now, suppose that we want to find out whether there are events x and y, such instances of x is always followed by an instance of y.
 In LTL this can be expressed as 'G(x -> XF(y))'.
 To determine such events we run Texada as follows:

-    ./texada -m -f 'G(x -> X(F(y))' --log-file ~/texada/traces/basic_log.txt
+    ./texada -m -f 'G(x -> XF(y))' --log-file ~/texada/traces/basic_log.txt

 This produces the following output: